gildas-lormeau/zip.js/tests/api-symmetry/README.md

 failure: it is where a member declared but unreachable would show up, and it grows shorter as the specimens get richer.

+## Mangling audit

+`npm run test-api-mangling` runs [mangling.js](mangling.js), which answers a third question: whether the minified builds keep each member of the public API on purpose.

+terser mangles every property name except those on the reserved list built by [reserved-property-names.js](../../reserved-property-names.js), whose first and largest source is `index.d.ts`.
+A member of a public class therefore has exactly two correct states:

+- declared in `index.d.ts`, so the minified builds keep it deliberately,
+- absent from `index.d.ts` and present in [mangled-property-names.js](../../mangled-property-names.js),
+  so the minified builds rename it deliberately.

+A member in neither list is the failure this audit exists for.
+It is undeclared, so nothing in the build intends to keep it, yet it survives anyway because its name collides with one terser protects on its own, i.e. a DOM property or a member of `lib.dom`/`lib.webworker`.
+It works until terser updates that list, then it disappears from every minified build with no test failing in between. `moveTo` was in that state, and `ZipWriter#files` was too: an internal map exposed under a readable name only because `files` is a DOM property, while its sibling `filenames` was mangled like the internal field it is.
+It is now `fileEntries`, which nothing protects.

+The audit reads the source build, where nothing is mangled, because that is the only build in which an internal member is still visible under its real name.
+A member that must stay undeclared and unmangled goes in [mangling-decisions.js](mangling-decisions.js) with its reason, and an entry that stops applying fails too.

+The reverse failure, a member declared in `index.d.ts` and mangled anyway, cannot happen while the reserved list is built from the declarations, so it is asserted rather than reported.

 ## What the audits do not see

 The symmetry audit walks the extra field types zip.js already declares, so it cannot report a type